ribahshaikh/sql_retail_sales_project1/README.md

 - **Record Count**: Determine the total number of records in the dataset.
 - **Customer Count**: Find out how many unique customers are in the dataset.
 - **Category Count**: Identify all unique product categories in the dataset.
-- **Null Value Check**: Check for any null values in the dataset and delete records with missing data.
+- **Null Value Check**: Check for any null values in the dataset(excluding age) and delete records with missing data.

 ```sql
 SELECT * FROM retail_sales  Limit 10;